-Description: List of heat capacities $C_p$ , for background material and compositional fields, for a total of N+1 values, where N is the number of compositional fields.
+Description: List of specific heats $C_p$ for background mantle and compositional fields, for a total of N+M+1 values, where N is the number of compositional fields and M is the number of phases.
 If only one value is given, then all use the same value.
 Units: J/kg/K